jpuck/dotfiles/README.md

 common preferences

 this is a compilation of common preferences for bash prompt, aliases,
-and git tools (tab completion & custom prompt).
+and git version 1.7.10+ tools (tab completion & custom prompt).

 .bashrc originally taken from stock Ubuntu 14.04 desktop
 http://www.ubuntu.com/